 Harvest Moon 64 is the third game of the series, following Harvest Moon on the SNES and Harvest Moon GB.
+It was developed and published by Pack-In-Video Co., Ltd. in Japan and published by Natsume in North America (and PAL regions for the Virtual Console release).
 Many of the features from previous games return in this one, as well as the return of the dating simulation elements that had been absent from Harvest Moon GB.
 However, the ability to play as a girl was absent from this game, and would not reappear until a remake of Back to Nature, and would not come to games released outside Japan until More Friends of Mineral Town.

 The game begins with the death of your grandfather.
 He was a well beloved figure among the locals, and owned a farm that has since become overgrown with rocks and weeds.
 On his death bed, he asked you to get the ranch back on its feet.
 Your father isn’t sure you can handle the responsibility, and will return in three years to check up on you.
 It’s up to you to fulfill your late grandfather’s last request and prove yourself, or your father will drag you back home.

 In order to fulfill your grandfather's last request, you have a lot of work to do.
 Among other things, you aim to clear the land, plant and harvest crops, raise some animals, expand the farm's facilities, and while you're at it, befriend the residents of Flower Bud Village and marry one of the local ladies.
 You will want to accomplish as much as you can before the third summer, when your father returns to check your progress.
 This gives you little over two years.